 The city has a charming historical center with little squares and colonial buildings, a buzzing seaside promenade along the beautiful Costa Martiánez, and charming parks and gardens like Sitio Litre and Parque Taoro.
 Furthermore, you’ll find many cozy cafés and traditional restaurants.

 While visiting Puerto, don’t forget to check out the iconic Agatha Christie steps, the sweeping views from Mirador La Paz, and the lovely Playa del Castillo.
-Lastly, you can visit the famous Loro Parque.
+There are also a few nice beaches not far from the city center.

 7. San Cristóbal de La Laguna